ryanbrush30/Attrition-Signal-Engine/docs/README.md

 “Here is where attrition risk is rising, here is where it is concentrated, and here is where those risk concentrations align with business KPIs that leadership cares about.”

+**What the model does clarify about attrition risk to KPIs** It clarifies alignment and exposure

+This model shows:

+  - Where attrition risk is elevated
+  - Where that elevation clusters by BU and period
+  - Where those clusters coincide with KPI pressure

+**It clarifies relative risk, not absolute impact**

+The model allows leaders to compare:

+- Unit A vs Unit B
+- Period-over-period changes
+- Rising vs stable risk areas

+This supports prioritization:

+ - Where to intervene first
+ - Where to monitor
+ - Where to investigate root causes

+**It clarifies timing**

+Because attrition risk is a leading indicator:

+ - It often rises before KPI degradation
+ - It gives leaders earlier warning than lagging KPI dashboards

 Attrition Signal Engine addresses these failure modes directly by prioritizing **robust execution, explicit validation, and usable outputs**.

 It answers questions leaders actually ask: